Biomolecular chemistry

 • Knowledge and understanding of a scientific field

-• Working independently: setting priorities, managing time
+• Working independently: setting priorities, managing your time

-• Integration into a professional environment
+• Integrating into a professional environment

 Organization

-Knowledge control
+Knowledge assessment

-This course is offered on a sandwich basis.
+This course is available on a work-study basis.

-Internships, tutored projects
+Internships, supervised projects

 Program

-• Capacity : 40 in M1 and M2
+• Capacity: 40 in M1 and M2

-• Recommended prerequisites : L3 level / Organic chemistry / Techniques for characterizing organic compounds
+• Recommended prerequisites: Level L3 / Organic chemistry / Techniques for characterizing organic compounds

 Professional integration